 The fund has the option of including so-called transition companies involved in power generation, transmission and distribution of electricity and with some exposure to fossil fuels.
 Transition companies refer to bonds or other interest-bearing instruments issued by companies that have been considered by the Management Company's sustainability committee as those that are in the process of transitioning business operations in a manner that is expected to contribute to, rather than counteract, the attainment of one or several of the Sustainable Development Goals.
-The company's rate of transition is assessed based on the following dimensions: that the company's current investment rate supports the transition from fossil fuels to renewable energy, as well as that the company's forecasted business development is in line with a global warming of a maximum of 2°C. Therefore, the limits in the table above do not apply to so-called transition companies.
+The company's rate of transition is assessed based on the following dimensions: that the companies' activities do not consist primarily of fossil power generation, that the company's current investment rate supports the transition from fossil fuels to renewable energy, as well as that the company's forecasted business development is in line with a global warming of a maximum of 2°C. Therefore, the limits in the table above do not apply to so-called transition companies.